Venison comes from the four wild deer species found in Scotland: roe deer, red deer, sika deer and fallow deer.

 Sika and fallow deer have become established as a result of deliberate releases and escapes from deer parks.
-Fallow deer were introduced from the Mediterranean to England, possibly during the 11th or 12th centuries.
+Fallow deer were introduced from the Mediterranean to England possibly during the 11th and certainly by the 12th centuries, and to Scotland by the 13th.
 They occur in Scotland mostly around areas where they were originally kept in captivity.
-Sika deer were introduced from Japan into UK deer parks in the 19th century and the earliest records of their escape from captivity date from the 1920s.
+Sika deer were introduced from Japan and East Asia into UK deer parks in the 19th century and the earliest records of their escape from captivity date from the 1920s.
 They are more widespread than fallow, with populations spreading in the south, west and north of Scotland.

 With no natural predators in Scotland (since the extinction of the wolf), wild deer populations will increase relative to the carrying capacity of the ground over which they range.
 Deer therefore require to be managed because of their impact on other land uses and land management objectives.
 They can cause damage by grazing, browsing and trampling, or impact on the public (such as road traffic accidents).

 At a national scale the Scottish red deer population is ‘in balance’ with numbers broadly static for the last 20 years, and with a declining trend.
 Indications suggest however that numbers and distribution of roe deer are expanding, and sika deer also continue to expand their range.
 Fallow deer numbers remain steady in isolated populations.

 Wild deer also need to be managed to maintain a healthy population in balance with their habitat and the land use of the area where they live.
 The voluntary Deer Management Group system is established across much of the red deer range to promote and undertake collaborative management.
 ‘Taking’ of wild deer is governed by open and close seasons that are different for each species and each sex.
 However, because of these differences, and also because deer that damage crops and forestry can legally be shot out of season under a General License, it is possible for wild venison to be sourced all year round.